Best Places To Stay In Eryri | Snowdonia and North Wales!

 A wide variety of shops, cafes and restaurants add to the bustling atmosphere, whilst excellent transport links mean you can enjoy day trips to other parts of North Wales.

-• There are LOTS of places to stay in Llandudno so it is difficult to recommend just one or two, but it is always best to book direct!
+There are LOTS of places to stay in and around Llandudno so there is plenty of choice - remember it is usually always cheaper to book direct!

 4. Anglesey

-The quiet and peaceful Isle of Anglesey is a wonderful place to base yourself for part of your North Wales holiday.
+The quiet and peaceful Isle of Anglesey is a wonderful place to base yourself for some of your holiday in North Wales.

-Maybe combine a stay on the island with somewhere else like the Conwy Valley - a perfect holiday combination!
+Maybe combine a stay on the island with somewhere else like the Conwy Valley - the perfect holiday combination!

-It is Wales’ largest island and is a popular destination with stunning sandy beaches, ancient sites to explore and picturesque villages and towns to visit.
+Anglesey is Wales’ largest island and is a justifiably popular destination due to stunning sandy beaches, ancient sites to explore and picturesque villages and towns to visit.

 We love the following locations on Anglesey and each of them are well worth a visit even if you stay elsewhere.